MarekGorecki7/nice_gui_demo_app/readme.md

 Computer capable of running modern web applications and tests at the same time

-Windows script execution policy is set to `Set-ExecutionPolicy RemoteSigned` and error `"execution of scripts is disabled on this system"` does not when PowerShell script is executed.
+Windows script execution policy is set to `Set-ExecutionPolicy RemoteSigned` and error `"execution of scripts is disabled on this system"` does not show up when PowerShell script is executed.

 # Tasks